 What is your surgical risk?

-‘Are there any cases of complex regional pain syndrome you have experienced?’
+‘Are there any complex regional pain syndrome cases you have experienced?’

-Complex regional pain syndrome (CRPS) is a rare but horrible condition and I had seen plenty of it and had written about it.
+Complex regional pain syndrome (CRPS) is a rare but horrible condition, and I have seen plenty of it and have written about it.

-‘No, I’ve not had one but here is a paper I wrote on the operation,’ and he passed me a research paper.
-I read it when I arrived home and there, amongst all the complications that could arise he had one case of CRPS.
-He had forgotten so LOW was the risk.
+‘No, I’ve not had one, but here is a paper I wrote on the operation,’ he passed me a research paper.
+I read it when I arrived home, and there, amongst all the complications that could arise, he had one case of CRPS.
+He had forgotten, so LOW was the risk.
 But the impact is HUGE!
 This condition is underreported.
-If I had developed CRPS would he have been negligent?
-Well, yes because he failed to mention something I had asked him directly.
+If I had developed CRPS, would he have been negligent?
+Yes, he failed to mention something I had asked him directly.
 Would he have been negligent in causing it?
-Absolutely not, CRPS happens through the process of reaction by the body to injury.
+Not.
+CRPS happens through the body’s reaction to injury.

 What’s the worst-case scenario?